 Calgary lies in the foothills of the Rocky Mountains.
 A short drive west and the foothills grow into majestic mountains, perfect for skiing in the winter and hiking and camping in the summer.

-A scenic 60-minute drive west of the city lies Banff National Park, over 2,500 square miles filled with pristine forests, waterfalls, beautiful mountains, and Canadian wildlife.
-The town of Banff is reminiscent of an alpine village, with small specialty shops right next to ski and snowboard shops.
-It’s grown both in popularity and size in recent years, but it still has that small town feel.
+A scenic 60-minute drive takes you to Banff National Park, over 2,500 square miles filled with pristine forests, waterfalls, beautiful mountains, and Canadian wildlife.
+The town of Banff is reminiscent of an alpine village, with small specialty shops right next to ski and snowboard stores.
+It’s grown both in popularity and size in recent years but still has that small town feel.
 And in true Canadian fashion, you can sometimes see brown bears, elk, or deer wandering through town.
-A breathtaking way to see the whole city is by heading up the gondola.
-Within 8 minutes you’re at the top of Sulphur Mountain with a stunning view of Banff, the lakes, and six mountain ranges.
+A breathtaking way to see the whole city is to head up the gondola.
+Within 8 minutes you’re at the top of Sulphur Mountain with a stunning 360 view of Banff, the lakes, and six mountain ranges.
 The gondola ride itself is not for those with a fear of heights or anxiety problems.

 Travel further along the Trans-Canada highway, and you’ll wind up in Lake Louise, a small town in the midst of the mountains with some of the most spectacular views in the Rockies.
-Known more for its hotel Chateau Lake Louise, the town itself is a small, laid back place nestled in amongst the majestic Rockies.
-If you’re into hiking, boating, kayaking, and mountaineering, then this is the perfect place to set up base.
+Known more for its hotel Chateau Lake Louise, the town itself is a small, laid-back place nestled in amongst the grand Rockies.
+If you’re into hiking, boating, kayaking, and mountaineering, then this is the perfect place to use as your base.

 One of the best and largest zoos in Western Canada, the Calgary Zoo regularly has exhibits featuring some of the world’s more exotic animals.
 In addition to the special exhibits, they have many mainstays.